storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 - Writing to object storage, if the task requires many randomly-placed writes during an upload.
 For example, for a large mp4 file being written with the flags ``-movflags +faststart``.

 - Reading from object storage, a complex filterchain where multiple subtitle streams are being read from the same input file.
 (This will be improved soon!
-Be the first to find out by contacting [supportdcs@storj.io](mailto:supportdcs@storj.io>))
+Be the first to find out by contacting our [help desk](https://supportdcs.storj.io/hc/en-us/requests/new))

 - Reading from object storage, files that contain title screen and extra credit scenes can be slow to start.